AR8Stefan/CFA-TrentTracker-Project/README.md

 ##About The Project

-Trent has become a celebrity in the Philippines.
+This project is inspired by Trent's newly acquired celebrity status in the Philippines.
 All celebrities of note have legions of adoring groupies.

 Our project aims to solve the question -- as a fan, where is Trent today?, and how can I show my devotion to him?